CAITLIN

-For more than 15 years, I have designed, implemented, and advised leaders on project, people, and communication strategy in businesses across the globe; grown phenomenal teams; and served organizations large and small as an organizational change, internal communication, and operations leader.
+For more than 15 years, I have designed, implemented, and advised leaders on program, people, and communication strategy in businesses across the globe, grown phenomenal teams, and served organizations large and small as an organizational change, internal communication, and operations leader.

 Commcoterie is proud to be a women-owned, LGBTQIA-owned, and disability-owned business (aka, that’s me!).